2 accredited programs. Compare programs, get details, and request info.

 This course teaches participants how to provide Basic Life Support for infants, children, and adults.
 Upon completion, participants earn a certification valid for two years, recognized by the American Heart Association.
 The training is tailored for healthcare professionals, focusing on emergency response efficiency and effectiveness.

-Explore related first responder training programs available in Illinois
+Explore other first responder training programs available in Illinois.

 The average cost for BLS training in Illinois is approximately $75.
 Program tuition ranges from $75 to $75 depending on the training organization and program format.
 Some programs may offer financial aid, payment plans, or scholarship opportunities.